 If this constructor should not create regular

-objects, you can give it a :type
+objects, you can give it a :type option containing the

-name of a type defined with define-js-obj
+name of a type defined with define-js-obj.
+When the

-, you will then get an
+constructor is invoked with new, you will then get an

-object of that type as this
+object of that type as this variable, rather than a

 plain object.

-Finally, a :properties
+Finally, a :properties option can be

 passed, within which properties for the constructor itself can be

-defined (as in String.fromCharCode
+defined (as in String.fromCharCode).

 macro .value (name &body value)